GautamPenna/VCSAT/README.md

 An example of such a file can be found in *"`/test_files/(2)pre_deletion_files/A_genotype_max_lengths.txt`"*.

-Refer `/code/functions.py` and the `finding_longest_protein` function for technical code.

-**(5) Creating Files for Consensus Sequence Determination**
+## (4) Creating Files for Consensus Sequence Determination

-At this point of the program, you have one protein from each Accession number that represents the longest form of the proteins you want to analyze.
-To determine the consensus sequence, we will use the RIMD (Research Institute for Microbial Diseases at Osaka University) MAFFT Tool.
-In order to use this tool effectively, we need to place our sequences in a desired order and format.
-Run VCSAT.py code on your terminal window.
-When prompted to, pick option (4) and go along with the code.
+After determining the longest genomic sequence of the protein to use for MAFFT alignment, it is time to determine the consensus sequence.
+We will be using the [MAFFT Alignment Website](https://mafft.cbrc.jp/alignment/server/index.html) for this feature.
+Before we do so, formatting the files in the required manner is necessary.
+Run *"`python VCSAT.py`"* on your terminal window.
+When prompted to, type **04**.
+Go along with the code, the output being files for the MAFFT program.
 The consensus determination files will be created in your desired directory.
 Make sure to run this code one time for each genotype.

-**(6) Using MAFFT Server**

-In order to determine consensus sequence, use the following link: MAFFT Alignment Link.
+Open the link above and follow the instructions, using the file created as the input file.

 The bottom left pictures represent what should be selected with circles around the important portions in the menu options.